Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 }
 ```

-The problem arises from the fact that both 9 and 5 are of type `int`, which means that the result is also an `int`.
+The problem is that both 9 and 5 are of type `int`, which means the result is also an `int`.

 Thus 9 / 5 = 1 in Java (!)

-You can fix this problem by converting the fraction to a double by inserting decimal points or using a `type cast'.
+You can fix this problem by converting the fraction to a double by inserting decimal points or using a `type cast`.

 ---